 Praxis II Test

 Over three dozen states and U.S. territories use the Praxis II test series as their official teacher certification exams.
 A teacher who passes one is officially recognized by the state as highly qualified to lead a classroom in that subject.
 (In some cases, a college student must pass a Praxis II exam in order to enter a student teaching program.)
 The exams are currently given in both paper and computer based form; however, at the end of 2015 the paper tests were discontinued.
 Paper tests are only given four days a year, if the test taker meets the ADA requirements associated with taking a paper test, while computer versions of most tests are available in certain time periods, called windows, which take place on a regular basis throughout the year.
 (Computer versions of some exams are at any time during the year.)
 Test dates and windows are determined by Educational Testing Service, which administers the PRAXIS exam.

 Praxis Test Review Sections

-- Praxis II Early Childhood Content Knowledge Test Review Course
+- Praxis II Early Childhood Content Knowledge Study Guide

-- Praxis II Middle School Content Knowledge Test Review Course
+- Praxis II Middle School Content Knowledge Study Guide

 Free Praxis II Practice Test